marianortt/marianortt/README.md

-### Hi I am Mariano
+### Hi, I am Mariano

-- 🔭 I’m currently working on Life Science Strategy Consulting
-- 🌱 I’m currently pursuing an MSc in International Health and Tropical Medicine at the University of Oxford
-- 👯 I’m looking to collaborate on help promotion projects
+🔭 I’m currently working on Life Science Strategy Consulting I’m currently pursuing an MSc in International Health and Tropical Medicine at the University of Oxford 👯 I’m looking to collaborate on help promotion projects 🌱 Fun fact: I have an Alocasia back home

 <!--
 **marianortt/marianortt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.